AbbasHussainSyed/wildfire-prediction-agent/README.md

 This project uses a machine learning model to predict wildfire risk in various regions of the United States.
 The predictions are based on trained data, allowing the user to interact with the system by providing coordinates (latitude and longitude) and risk values through a user-friendly web interface powered by Gradio.

-Features
+	Features:
-	•	Fire Risk Prediction: Predict wildfire risk for a given set of latitude, longitude, and risk values.
+	Fire Risk Prediction: Predict wildfire risk for a given set of latitude, longitude, and risk values.
-	•	User Interaction: Use dropdowns to select or modify latitude, longitude, and fire risk values.
+	User Interaction: Use dropdowns to select or modify latitude, longitude, and fire risk values.
-	•	Map Visualization: A dynamic map that displays the fire risk predictions in real-time.
+	Map Visualization: A dynamic map that displays the fire risk predictions in real-time.

-Tech Stack
+	Tech Stack:
-	•	Backend: Python 3.x
+	Backend: Python 3.x
-	•	Machine Learning: Scikit-learn, TensorFlow (for model training and predictions)
-	•	Web Framework: Gradio (for the user interface)
+	Machine Learning: Scikit-learn, TensorFlow (for model training and predictions) Web Framework: Gradio (for the user interface)
-	•	Data Visualization: Folium (for interactive map visualization)
+	Data Visualization: Folium (for interactive map visualization)
-	•	Deployment: Render (for cloud deployment)
+	Deployment: Render (for cloud deployment)

 	Models
-	•	The wildfire risk prediction model has been trained using historical fire data (latitude, longitude, and associated fire risk) to detect and predict potential wildfire occurrences in different regions.
+	The wildfire risk prediction model has been trained using historical fire data (latitude, longitude, and associated fire risk) to detect and predict potential wildfire occurrences in different regions.
-	•	The model uses machine learning algorithms to predict fire risk levels based on geographical coordinates and historical risk data.
+	The model uses machine learning algorithms to predict fire risk levels based on geographical coordinates and historical risk data.

 Installation